Original air date: October 12, 1992

 - And the Adventure Continues: The Enterprise crew loan Scotty one of their shuttles, allowing him to depart for more adventures in the 24th Century.

-- Call-Back: Data's "it is green" line in Ten Forward is almost the same as a line Scotty uses in the TOS episode "By Any Other Name".
+- Data's "it is green" line in Ten Forward is almost the same as a line Scotty uses in the TOS episode "By Any Other Name".

 - Scotty also mentions events from the episodes "The Naked Time," "Wolf in the Fold," and "Elaan of Troyius".

 - Geordi returns the favor by relating the events of "Galaxy's Child".
+Scotty notes, "You soured the milk!" which was exactly the line Geordi and Brahms used to describe their ploy.

-- A very minor one from "The Galileo Seven"—Spock and Scott had a similar discussion about using a backup deuterium tank, which Scotty said was too delicate to take the pressure.
+- A very minor one from "The Galileo Seven"Spock and Scott had a similar discussion about using a backup deuterium tank, which Scotty said was too delicate to take the pressure.

 - Scotty is surprised that a Klingon (Worf) is serving in Starfleet.
 The last time we saw Scotty (at this point in the franchise) was Star Trek VI: The Undiscovered Country, when the Federation had just made peace with the Klingon Empire.
 Even better, the Klingon who acted as Kirk and McCoy's defender was actually Worf's grandfather.